-- 1. Recognize hazards;

-- 2. Evaluate hazards;

-- Conduct risk analysis and risk management activities;

-- 4. Formulate control and mitigation strategies; - 5.
-Maintain program and system effectiveness; - 6.
-Anticipate probable hazards; - 7.
-Apply and interpret applicable codes and standards; and - Demonstrate an understanding of the conduct of incident investigations, including associated legal responsibilities and recordkeeping.
+- 1. Recognize and anticipate hazards; - 2.
+Evaluate hazards; - Conduct risk analysis and risk management activities; - 4.
+Formulate control and mitigation strategies; - Maintain program and system effectiveness; - 6.
+Apply and interpret applicable codes and standards; and - Demonstrate an understanding of the conduct of incident investigations, including associated legal responsibilities and record keeping.